gentaro0404/Unit3/project/README.md

 ```
 This is a normal SQL statement that can be executed in python through running a query with the sqlite3 library.
 This is a language with a low level of abstraction.

-#### MVP - Minimum Viable Product

-In order to validate our concept of creation, we created a MVP as a prototype to make sure our concept is reliable and
-achievable.

 ## Criteria D: Functionality